 I would like to share with you the two videos that have had the most impact on my life.
-The first one is an introduction of compassionate communication and the second one is the documentary that explains what the resource based economy is all about.
+The first one is an introduction of connecting communication and the second one is the documentary that explains what the resource based economy is all about.
 Both of these videos are really freaking long though..

 I could teach you a backflip or a wallflip if you have good motor-skills. :-P

-But what I'd most love to offer you is some introduction into compassionate communication.
+But what I'd most love to offer you is some introduction into connecting communication.
 In any way, maybe by giving you a lesson or maybe by helping you processing something that's been on your mind or maybe by mediating between you and someone you're in a conflict with.